 New Research on Adolescent Mental Health in NYC

-How Young People of Color Are Affected
+How Young People of Color in NYC Are Affected

-The fallout from the pandemic has disproportionately impacted youth of color.
-Black and Hispanic youth were twice as likely as Asian or white youth to lose a parent or caregiver to COVID.
 Moreover, communities of color experienced more severe health and economic impacts as a result of inequities perpetuated by systemic racism.
 Police violence and political unrest also negatively affect the well-being of Black youth.
-These factors all contribute to the rising suicide rate among Black teens, which has increased more quickly than that of other youth demographics.

 “Newport Academy was able to give my daughter the tools to dig deep and look at the things she needed to look at.
 It was a turning point, and there’s no question we made the right decision.”

-—Denise, parent of a Newport Academy alumna
+Denise, parent of a Newport Academy alumna

 The Need for Outpatient and Residential Treatment Centers for Teens in New York